XDeric/Pursuit-Core-iOS-ToDos/README.md

 ![image](./images/main-screen.png)

-## Bonus
+## Stretch
+- Use animations.
-- Use animations
+- Use Core Data instead of PList persistence.
 - Add a "due date" to each task when it is created, and change the color of the cell if it is overdue but still outstanding.
 - Allow user to add the ToDo to their calendar, using proper permissions.

 ## Rubric